carodriguezama/carodriguezama/README.md

 ###

-<p align="left">I am an Electrical and Computer Engineering Student at the University of Colorado Boulder.</p>
+<p align="left">I am an Electrical and Computer Engineering Student at the University of Colorado Boulder.
+I am most interested in medical devices, embedded systems, semiconductors, and signal processing.</p>

 ###